TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 ## Definitions

+Here are a few defintions before we get started.

 **Structured Query Language** (SQL) is a standardized programming language that is used to manage relational databases and perform various operations on the data in them.
-In our case we are using SQL Lite which is just similar to SQL the only difference is:

 **SQL** is a query language which is used by different SQL databases.
 It is not a database itself.